uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 # Summary
 [summary]: #summary

-This RFC describes the special handling that Uyuni/SUSE Manager must implement to manage CaaS Platform nodes.
+This RFC describes the special handling that Salt _and_ Uyuni/SUSE Manager must implement to manage CaaS Platform nodes registered to Uyuni/SUSE Manager.

 # Motivation
 [motivation]: #motivation